-Encourage the use of the "Conservation Development Standards" in the Planned Residential District (PRD).
+Encourage the use of the "Conservation Development Standards" in the Planned Residential District (PRD) and the Planned Rural Residential Conservation District (PRRCD).
 Such a creative approach will allow development of more building lots while retaining protected natural areas in keeping with the Township's vision.
+This approach is not recommended east of the Hoover Reservoir.